Joaquin Phoenix: Animal rights activism

 During the 2019–20 awards season, amid protesting for animal rights, Phoenix had been driving a behind-the-scenes movement that transformed five events to meat-free menus, beginning with the Golden Globe Awards.
 He acknowledged the Hollywood Foreign Press Association during his acceptance speech, for its "very bold move making tonight plant-based.
 It really sends a powerful message."
 Soon after, Critics' Choice and SAG followed suit.
 Phoenix contacted the presidents of the award ceremonies, accompanied by signatures from the likes of fellow nominees Leonardo DiCaprio and Phoebe Waller-Bridge.
 Phoenix's pitch was that meat agriculture is a leading cause of climate change and that the televised spectacles should use their platforms to address pressing societal issues.
 The Academy Awards later announced that all food served at the Dolby Theatre before the Oscars was going to be vegan.
 Lisa Lange, Senior Vice President of Communications at PETA, spoke of Phoenix's power saying "He knows what can be done.
 He knows he's in a good position to push.
 He enlists friends.
 And it works.
 He can have influence in Hollywood and it influences the rest of the world."

 A day after winning the Academy Award for Best Actor, and subsequently delivering a headlining acceptance speech in which he spoke to the plight of mother cows and their babies used in animal agriculture, Phoenix helped to rescue a cow and her newborn calf from a Los Angeles slaughterhouse.
 They were taken to Farm Sanctuary, an animal sanctuary and advocacy organization, where they will live out the rest of their lives.
 The same month, he starred in Guardians of Life, the first of twelve short films by the environmental organization Mobilize Earth that highlighted the most pressing issues facing humanity and the natural world.
 Funds raised by the project went to Amazon Watch and Extinction Rebellion.
+Dávid Szőke and Sándor Kiss in Film International were highly critical of this move, arguing that "what is rather mind-boggling is that the discourse centers less on the issue of the calf and its mother or the exploitation of our natural world, and more on Phoenix in the leading role as the savior of our planet, raising questions about the narrative’s alignment with his environmental activism."